Geontech/meta-redhawk-sdr/README.md

 There are plenty of BSPs floating around for other hardware platforms so do some searching before you write your own.

+Use the Krogoth branch/version as your starting point for searching since it is the most recent version of Yocto that Geon has actively tested this layer against.

 Getting Started
 ----------------

+### Learning By Example

-The most straight-forward installation is to use Google's repo and our [manifest](http://github.com/GeonTech/meta-redhawk-sdr-manifests).
-It amounts to a handful of terminal commands to `repo init` a manifest, which downloads the layers for a given configuration.
-Then running a terminal command to use our bblayers and local configuration files as templates.
-And finally, running bitbake.
-Instructions are provided at the link above.
+The most straight-forward installation is to use Google's repo and a manifest.
+Complete instructions and our manifest [can be found here](http://github.com/GeonTech/meta-redhawk-sdr-manifests).
+The instructions amount to a handful of terminal commands that setup a known-good build as a starting point.

 Alternatively, you can clone this layer into your own Yocto source tree: